surazova/harvardsCS50/pset5/speller/README.md

 ## What is pneumonoultramicroscopicsilicovolcanoconiosis?

-a disease of the lungs resulting from the inhalation of very fine silicate or quartz dust' 'Pneumonoultramicroscopicsilicavolcanoconiosis is a form of the illness pneumoconiosis, caused by the inhalation of a fine silica dust found in most volcanoes.'
+A disease of the lungs resulting from the inhalation of very fine silicate or quartz dust' 'Pneumonoultramicroscopicsilicavolcanoconiosis is a form of the illness pneumoconiosis, caused by the inhalation of a fine silica dust found in most volcanoes.'

 ## According to its man page, what does `getrusage` do?

-TODO
+Get resource usage

 ## Per that same man page, how many members are in a variable of type `struct rusage`?

-TODO
+16 members

 ## Why do you think we pass `before` and `after` by reference (instead of by value) to `calculate`, even though we're not changing their contents?

-TODO
+Not using before and after will make the program slower and will take up a lot of memory.

 ## Explain as precisely as possible, in a paragraph or more, how `main` goes about reading words from a file.
 In other words, convince us that you indeed understand how that function's `for` loop works.